lorenzo-stoakes/stanford-algo/notes/01_introduction.md

 Why study them?

 * Important for every other branch of computer science.
 You can't really do serious work in computing without them.
-This is why Stanford insist on the course for everyone no matter what they're doing.
+This is why Stanford insist on the course for everyone doing computing, no matter what they specialise in.

 * Plays a key role in modern technological innovation, e.g. google.